sanjaybabu2210/OneShot-FrontEnd/README.md

-# Getting Started with Create React App
+# One Shot AI Task

 This project Backend server runs on: https://glacial-wave-89509.herokuapp.com/